Hire a Babysitterby John Philip Green • April 26, 2013

 How much should you pay your babysitter?

 Babysitter hourly rates vary from $5 up to $20 per hour.
 You can decide how much to pay a babysitter based on the applicant’s experience, age and qualifications.
-Make sure to check your babysitter’s work eligibility status before you hire her!
+Make sure to check your babysitter’s work eligibility status before you decide to hire!